 Time-investment: three days, with additional time spent in preparation and post-Intensive coaching

-Tuition includes post-Intensive coaching, workshop materials, lunch and morning and afternoon refreshments.
+Tuition includes post-Intensive coaching, Intensive materials, lunch and morning and afternoon refreshments.

 Participants are responsible for accommodation, travel-related expenses and all meals except for lunch.